lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     The use of temperature *compute* with *temp/partial 0 1 1*
-    is meant to exclude the *x* coordinate from the thermalisation, which is important since a large velocity will be imposed along *x*.
+    is meant to exclude the *x* coordinate from the thermalization, which is important since a large velocity will be imposed along *x*.

 ..  container:: justify